Glossary of DBMS

 Union

 Union merges two separate query results into a single result in the form of a table.
-However, if union is applied to them, the outcomes should be similar.
+However, if the union is applied to them, the outcomes should be similar.
 Union eliminates all duplicates from the data and presents just distinct values.
-If the generated data contains duplicate values, UNION ALL is utilised.
+If the generated data contains duplicate values, UNION ALL is utilized.

 View